WordPress is a popular and powerful CMS, but it’s not without its issues. Here are some typical problems that I can fix:

 Security Issues

-- Brute force attacks – Especially on default login pages (`/wp-login.php`).
+Brute force attacks – Especially on default login pages .

 Performance Issues

-- Slow load times – Caused by too many pluginsm unoptimized images, poor hosting, no caching, database bloat – From post revisions, spam comments, and transients.
+Slow load times – Caused by too many plugins, unoptimized images, poor hosting, no caching, and database bloat – From post revisions, spam comments, and transients.

 Update Conflicts